For some students, it has been a long time since they were in the classroom. Welcome them with engaging Back to School music activities.

 ⭐⭐⭐⭐⭐ Andrea H. – I really like this resource a lot, and I am looking at your other resources because of how organized this was!!
 I also like that I am able to change around the rhythms so that I can match the PBIS rules for my building.
 It was a little tricky to do this, but I am getting the hang of it, and your resource is very editable and customizable.
 The students are engaged and I look really organized in the process!! 🙂

-Welcome Students Back with Music Mixer Activities
+Welcome Your Students with Fun Music Mixer Movement Activities

 Click to preview these easy-to-use Music Mixers.
 Each includes a different original song with an accompaniment track.

-Make Music Literacy the BackBone or Your Program
+Make Music Literacy the Back Bone of Your Elementary Music Curriculum

 But, how do you make time to teach music reading everyday?
 It takes careful planning and lessons that build one upon another, introducing only one new element at a time.

 More Music Literacy Bundles Coming Soon

-Prioritize and Plan
+Prioritize Your Classroom Needs and Develop a Plan

 Wow!
 There is a lot to plan for at the beginning of the year.
 It can be overwhelming.
 But, you do NOT have to reinvent the wheel every time.